webnalist/WebnalistFrontend/README.md

 https://webnalist.com

 ###Embeding code
-At the and of your html file, before </body> ending tag.
+At the and of your html file, before *body* ending tag.
 ```js
 <script>
     (function (d, s, wn) {